Beluguy/Personal-website/content/_index.md

 Welcome!
 I'm glad that you stopped by.
-I am a third year electrical engineering student at [The University of British Columbia][1] (UBC) who is looking for an electronics design internship for summer 2025.
+I am a third year electrical engineering student at [The University of British Columbia][1] (UBC) who is looking for an electronics related internship for summer 2025.

 Currently, I am working at [Tenstorrent][2] as a package layout design intern.
 I am also part of [UBC Rocket][3] (one of UBC's engineering design teams) as an avionics engineer.